 Approximately 36 million Americans are currently suffering from hearing loss, but only 20% of them are aware of their condition.
 Hearing loss affects your communication abilities and can harm your relationships with your loved ones and your community in Littleton.
 Ready to find out more?
-Take a look at these helpful facts about your hearing health.
+Take a look at these helpful hearing loss facts and let Columbine Hearing Care help you take good care of your hearing health.

 Hearing Loss and Mental Health

 Hearing loss has been linked to several mental and physical health problems in patients with untreated hearing impairments.
 Some examples include hearing loss’s link to depression, anxiety, anger, paranoia, Alzheimer’s disease, dementia and obesity.
 For patients in Littleton, hearing loss has also been shown to reduce income and increase the risk of developing a major disease or other serious physical health problem.

 Age-Related Hearing Loss